About national networks

 We bring together everyone involved in providing specialist care for particular groups of patients with the most complex healthcare needs.
 This includes health and other professionals, patients, carers, families and voluntary groups.
 Each network designs pathways of care that ensure patients and their families have equal access to the highest standards of care, regardless of where they live in Scotland.

-The five key types of networks are:
+The four key types of networks are:

 - clinical networks – in the main, these support service improvement for patients with rare conditions or highly complex needs, e.g. inherited metabolic disorders